 Why primary source documents?

 Harrison Middleton University primarily uses the Great Books of the Western World as the approved texts for all degree programs.
-By using the Great Books, students are reading the source of where much of western civilization began and developed.
+By using the Great Books, students are reading the sources where much of western civilization began and developed.
 It is important for students to learn and understand the origin of persistent human questions before they can begin to identify solutions or provide answers.
 By using a combination of primary source documents from the Great Books of the Western World and the Great Books' Additional Readings, as well as the Great Books Foundation's publications, the Annals of American History, Supreme Court cases, and great art, students will craft a program of study rich in primary sources crucial to the study of the great ideas.
 Selections may be available in many popular editions or collections such as Penguin Classics (http://www.penguin.com/).
 Prices vary by selection.
 Students should be advised that in some cases selections are out of print or rare books and may not be readily available from the Additional Readings.
 Students can work with their Mentor to choose editions of harder-to-find texts not available in Penguin paperbacks.

 Students can read the primary texts and come to their own questions and understanding of the selections because their thoughts are not filtered through secondary sources or influenced by professors or modern day philosophers.
 Students have the opportunity to learn and explore the wisdom of generations and apply their knowledge to current issues.
 Students can read the primary texts as originally written and consider the issues raised in them on their own merits.